Carol-Gibbons/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 Use the [Plan your self-service password reset deployment](https://aka.ms/SSPRSetupGuide) guide to receive relevant articles and instructions for configuring the appropriate Azure portal options to help you deploy SSPR in your environment.

-### Active Directory Federation Services (AD FS) deployment advisor

-The [AD FS deployment advisor](https://aka.ms/adfsguidance) provides you with step-by-step guidance on deploying an on-premises AD FS infrastructure that authenticates users for Microsoft 365 and Office 365 services.
-With this guide, your organization can review AD FS components and requirements, acquire and install SSL certificates that are necessary for deployment, and install a required web application proxy server.

 ## Guides for security and compliance

 ### Security analyzer